CoCoThink/TabuCol/README.md

 This is because some vertexes are adjacent.
 They'll unlock each other when making a ZERO_MOVE.

-So my solution is to use `LNoise` to control the probability of skipping ZERO_MOVE.
+So my solution is using `LNoise` to control the probability of skipping `ZERO_MOVE`.
 When `LNoise` becomes bigger due to `nonNegativeDeltaIter`, it is more likely to skip `ZERO_MOVE`.
 In this way we can jump out of the dead loop.

 ```C++
 if(rand()%100<LNoise){